An Irish tradition that has stood the test of time

 And here is this final selection:

-Well, let's admit it: it's a detail and we've had a lot of headaches.
-But it's the sum of the details that make you love a coat to the point of wearing it all your life without getting tired of it.
-Whether these details concern the material or the shape of the part.
-Oh, hey!
+Okay, let's admit it: it's a detail and we've racked our brains a lot.
+But it's the sum of the details that makes us love a coat enough to wear it all our lives without getting tired of it.
+Whether these details concern the material or the shape of the piece.
+Oh, come on!
 A forceful transition.

 Sublime the man of yesterday and tomorrow

-That's what David, a fellow copywriter, said while laughing when he tried on the coat at the office.
+That's what we said to each other while laughing with David, a fellow copywriter, when he tried on the coat at the office.

-More explicit (and more censored) quote from Benoît when I posted it:
+More explicit (and more censored) quote from Benoît when I put it in turn:

-“With that on you, you go out on a date, you have every chance on your side to go up for tea.”
+“With this on you, you go out on a date, you have every chance of going up for tea.”

-These are joking moments of course, but they convey the same underlying truth: something else immediately emerges in an imposing coat like this.
+These are moments of joke of course but they convey the same core of truth: you immediately see something else in an imposing coat like this one.
 Its shape has a majestic side and it doesn't come from nowhere.
-It actually comes from Scotland.
+In fact, it comes from Scotland.

-It is still cold and wet in the region.
+It's still cold and wet in the area.
 A real pleasure to go out.

-A rich entrepreneur said to himself: “It's not bad, this thing, tweed (a material that was quite popular in the region at the time, you may know).
-What if I asked my tailor to make it into an overcoat, so I wouldn't come home frozen and wet like Guinness sorbet?”
+A wealthy entrepreneur thought to himself: “That’s not bad, this thing, tweed (a material that was quite fashionable in the region at the time, you may have heard of it).
+What if I asked my tailor to make an overcoat out of it, so I don’t come home frozen and wet like a Guinness sorbet?”

-This is a reenactment quote based on several google searches about the creation of the iconic Balmacaan coat.
-The circumstances of which are discussed, but not the location.
+This is a reconstruction quote based on several google searches about the creation of the iconic Balmacaan coat.
+The circumstances are discussed, but not the location.

-And one thing is certain: as with other tweed garments worn by aristocrats, the majesty of the Balmacaan appeals well beyond the Scottish countryside.
-So much so that in 1929, the Prince of Wales (future King of the United Kingdom, nonetheless) appeared with it during the Epsom Derby, an equestrian competition.
+And one thing is for sure: as with other tweed garments worn by aristocrats, the majesty of the Balmacaan seduces far beyond the Scottish countryside.
+So much so that in 1929, the Prince of Wales (future King of the United Kingdom, after all) wore it at the Epsom Derby, an equestrian competition.

 He thus launched the popularity of this coat, later helped by other male figures.